-Biden to meet Saudi king, prince MBS after human rights rift
+Biden, Saudi crown prince begin big meeting with fist bump

 With Biden and Prince Mohammed, “there aren’t going to be a lot of sword dances, or smiling photo ops, or warm embraces,” Miller said.

 Knickmeyer reported from Sacramento, Calif., and Megerian from Washington.
+Associated Press writer Aya Batrawy contributed from Dubai.